Liu Ye (Three Kingdoms): Serving Cao Pi

 Also in 220, Liu Ye was made Palace Attendant (侍中) and bestowed the peerage of a Secondary Marquis (關內侯).
 At that time, Cao Pi asked his court whether Liu Bei would avenge Guan Yu, who was killed during Sun Quan's attack on Jingzhou.
 Most of them opined that Shu was a small state and that Guan Yu was its only famous general.
 But Liu Ye thought that Liu Bei would definitely wage war to revive his prestige; he also believed that Liu Bei and Guan Yu had a very close relationship and so Liu would avenge Guan.
 In the end, Liu Bei did attack Sun Quan the following year.
 By then, Sun Quan was mobilising the power of the entire state of Wu to deal with the invasion, and he proclaimed himself a vassal to Cao Wei.
 Many officials congratulated Cao Pi, but Liu Ye believed that Sun Quan had no intention of submitting, and submitted himself as a vassal only as a last resort.
 Liu Ye even suggested that Cao Pi take advantage of the situation to lead troops to attack Wu to avoid future troubles.
 But Cao Pi disagreed.

 When Zhang Liao fell ill while stationed at Yongqiu, Cao Pi sent Liu Ye, along with imperial physicians, to visit Zhang.
 Also, just before Cao Pi's death, he asked various officials, including Liu Ye, about Yang Fu.
 At the officials' recommendations, Cao Pi wanted to promote Yang, but died before he could do so.

 Serving Cao Rui

-Liu Ye's downfall came when Cao Rui was warned by someone that Liu was second-guessing him.
-Cao Rui decided to test this out; when he realised that Liu Ye was indeed pandering to him, he began to avoid Liu.
+Liu Ye continued his service under Emperor Cao Rui.
+According to Zizi Tongjian, at one point Liu Ye gave conflicting perspective about attacking Shu; He supported the campaign in front of Cao Rui, but he told other officials that he was actually against the campaign.
+When Cao Rui asked him about it, Liu Ye said he was doing that to make sure the war plans were not spreading.
+However, Liu Ye's relationship with Cao Rui became distant when the emperor was warned by someone that Liu was good in reading Cao Rui's intention and then just agreeing with him.
+Cao Rui decided to test this out by consulting to Liu Ye about something that he actually did not agree, and he found Liu Ye agreeing with him.
+When he realized that Liu Ye was indeed pandering to him, he began to avoid Liu.
+He continued serving Wei Kingdom until he died in 234.

+The historical novel Romance of the Three Kingdoms told a similar event.
+Cao Rui consults Liu Ye about the plan of invading Shu, and the advisor agrees.
+But later Liu Ye tells other officials that attacking Shu is actually too difficult.
+After hearing about this, Cao Rui confronts Liu Ye, however the advisor says he is simply keeping the plan secret, and Cao Rui believes that.